skx/ephemeris/README.md

 * Tag-cloud.
 * RSS feed

-The project is very young, and written primarily to generate [my own blog](https://blog.steve.fi/), which was previously generated with the perl-based [chronicle blog compiler](https://steve.fi/Software/chronicle/).
+The project was primarily written to generate [my own blog](https://blog.steve.fi/), which was previously generated with the perl-based [chronicle blog compiler](https://steve.fi/Software/chronicle/).

 The chronicle blog compiler started life as a simple project, but grew in complexity over time.
 Part of the reason the complexity grew was because the project was very flexible: